KarlStarkweather/RockPaperScissors/README.md

 ### _February 6, 2022_

 #### _Rock Paper Scissors is an ancient and venerable contest for establishing dominance, or a fun children's game, depending on your perspective.
 This application is meant to compliment the physical play of two users to determine who has won a particular round.
-(Please note that users must have a hand (left or right) with at least two fingers to play)_
+(Please note that users must have at least one hand,with at least two fingers to play)_

 #### Rules Of The Game
 _The game is played by 2 people.
 Each person elects "Rock", "Paper", or "Scissors" in the terminal.
 _Each person chooses at the same time, so that each person doesn't know what the other person has picked.
 _If one person chooses "Rock" and the other person picks "Scissors" then "Rock" wins.
 It's a game of combinations:

--The user enters the moves of the two players using integers to represent moves:
-1 = Rock
-2 = Paper
-3 = Scissors

 ```
 Rock v.
 Scissors = Rock wins